sixitbb/sixit-dmath/README.md

 ## WARNING: strict proofs are plain IMPOSSIBLE in this field
 While ALL our implementations pass ALL our tests (if applicable, under restrictions listed above), it is next to impossible to provide any strict guarantees.
-- ❗**IF YOU RUN INTO A DISCREPANCY AND CAN PROVIDE A REPRO - PLEASE PLEASE PLEASE DO**
+- ❗**IF YOU RUN INTO A DISCREPANCY AND CAN PROVIDE A REPRO - PLEASE PLEASE PLEASE DO IT** :pray: :pray: :pray:❗

 ## WARNING: APIs are SUBJECT TO CHANGE WITHOUT NOTICE
 We are currently at version 0.0.1, and we will NOT commit to APIs being stable at least until v0.1.0...